MTakashiMori/animal-shelter-api/README.md

 # Introduction

 this is a simple project using laravel and docker.
-This is the api for the front-end <a href="https://github.com/MTakashiMori/animal-shelter">front-end</a>
+This is the api for the <a href="https://github.com/MTakashiMori/animal-shelter">front-end</a>

 # Install